michael-maroc/Hot-Takes/readme.md

 ### Once the installation is done and the environments variables are entered, you can start the project

-* In your terminal at the "client" folder, enter the command:
+* In your terminal at the "Client" folder, enter the command:
 ```bash
   npm start
 ```

-* Same for the "server" folder enter the command:
+* Same for the "Server" folder enter the command:
 ```bash
   npm start
 ```